BRISCOE GROUP LIMITED

 - confirm that they do not hold material information; and

 - confirm that there is no known reason to prohibit their trading in any Briscoe Securities.

 The Briscoe Group Chief Financial Officer will seek confirmation from a Briscoe Group Director that the intended transaction may proceed, and then note the decision on the form, and sign and return it to the applicant.
 If the applicant is a Director, the Briscoe Group Chief Financial Officer will seek confirmation from Briscoe Group Chairman that the transaction may proceed.
 If the Briscoe Group Chairman is the applicant, the Briscoe Group Chief Financial Officer will seek confirmation from another Director that the transaction may proceed.

 A consent is only valid for a period of ten trading days after notification.
 A consent is automatically deemed to be withdrawn if the person becomes aware of Material Information prior to trading.
 Consents or decline responses will generally be given within 24 hours of the Application.

 Requirements after trading

 All Briscoe Employees must advise the Briscoe Group Chief Financial Officer promptly following completion of any trade.

 REQUEST FOR CONSENT TO TRADE IN LISTED SECURITIES

 To: The Chief Financial Officer, Briscoe Group Limited

-In accordance with the Briscoe Group Limited Trading in Company Securities Policy, I request that Briscoe Group’s consent be given to the following proposed transaction to be undertaken either by me or persons associated with me, within 10 days of approval being given.
+In accordance with the Briscoe Group Limited Trading in Company Securities Policy, I request that Briscoe Group’s consent be given to the following proposed transaction to be undertaken either by me or persons associated with me, within ten trading days of approval being given.
 I acknowledge that Briscoe Group is not advising me or encouraging me to trade or hold securities and does not provide any securities recommendation.